ellakoa/postcard-poem/content/posts/twists-and-turns.md

   Take kindness in your heart to sow.

   There is no right way there is no wrong
-  Walk your path and sing your song.
+  Dance your path and sing your song.
 alignPoemLeft: false
 removePostcardPadding: false
 address: |-